 The application process is the same for both streams, but it is important that you take time to consider which stream your project is best suited to, and what size and type of project your company is able to manage.

-Is SMART right for your company?
+Are Smart grants right for your company?

-I hope this article has shed some light on your company’s eligibility for a SMART Grant.
+I hope this article has shed some light on your company’s eligibility for a Smart Grant.

-Having read this blog, and after looking more closely at the criteria, you might realise that SMART Grants are not the most appropriate competition for your project.
+Having read this blog, and after looking more closely at the criteria, you might realise that Smart Grants are not the most appropriate competition for your project.